Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Introduction

 The spectral definition $(iii)$ can be extended to manifolds that are not closed, where the spectrum of the Laplacian is not discrete.
-Nevertheless, the equivalence between $(i)$ and $(iv)$ also holds on many (but not every) complete Riemannian manifolds, not necessarily compact.
+Nevertheless, the equivalence between $(i)$ and $(iv)$ also holds on many (but not every) complete Riemannian manifolds, which are not necessarily compact.
 For example, a lower Ricci curvature bound is sufficient.
 See \cite{BGS} for general conditions for which the equivalence of $(i) \iff (iv)$ holds.
-Moreover, the equivalence between $(i)$ and $(ii)$ holds if and only if $M$ is stochastically complete, we will treat this equivalence in \autoref{flapsection}.
+Moreover, under suitable assumptions on $u$, the equivalence between $(i)$ and $(ii)$ holds if and only if $M$ is stochastically complete; we will treat this equivalence in \autoref{flapsection}.

-\vsp Since in the present work we aim to study the asymptotics of the fractional $s$-perimeter on complete Riemannian manifolds (not necessarily closed or with curvature bounded below), we work with the singular integral definition \eqref{aaa} since it extends naturally to the case of general manifolds and weighted manifolds.
+\vsp Since in the present work, we aim to study the asymptotics of the fractional $s$-perimeter on complete Riemannian manifolds (not necessarily closed or with curvature bounded below), we work with the singular integral definition \eqref{aaa} since it extends naturally to the case of general manifolds and weighted manifolds.
 Then, the fractional $s$-perimeter on a Riemannian manifold is naturally defined by means of the fractional Sobolev seminorm.

-\vsp Here and in the rest of the work $(M,g)$ will denote a general complete, connected Riemannian manifold, and hence also geodesically complete.
+\vsp Here and in the rest of the work, $(M,g)$ will denote a general complete, connected Riemannian manifold, and hence also geodesically complete.
 We denote by $d\mu$ its Riemannian volume form and by $H_M(x,y,t)$ the heat kernel of $(M,g)$.
 To see how to build the heat kernel on a general (weighted) manifold, see the classical reference \cite{GrygBook}.
 Moreover, we denote by $B_R(p) \subset M$ the geodesics ball on $M$ and by $\B_R(0) \subset \R^n$ the one on $\R^n$.

-\begin{definition} Let $(M,g)$ be a complete Riemannian manifold and $s \in (0, 1)$.
+\begin{definition} Let $(M,g)$ be a complete Riemannian manifold and $s \in (0, 2)$.
 Then, we set

 where